nickbalestra/nickbalestra.github.io/_posts/2015-08-08-for-loops-the-bad-the-good-the-ugly.markdown

 It's always worth knowing with who are we dealing with: the bad the good or the ugly.
 We should also always strive, wherever possible for the good, meaning relying on a functional library like underscore, lodash or ramda.
 [Read more about functional libraries](http://nick.balestra.ch/2015/javascript-functional-libraries/) and why you should care.

-You can also implement you own little higher order function to iterate through lists and collections if you believe that a whole library will just be an overkill dependency.
+You can also implement your own little higher order function to iterate through lists and collections if you believe that a whole library will just be an overkill dependency.
 If that's the case I strongly suggest you to just implement your own each() and reduce() functions, as everything else, like map() filter() etc can be implemented on top of those two extremely powerful workhorses.